Today in World War II History—August 11, 1942

 US War Production Board orders entire crop of wine grapes be made into raisins for the military.

-Actress Hedy Lamarr applies for a patent for a frequency-hopping system to prevent interception and jamming of radio communications; although not used in WWII, the technology made cellular phones possible.
+Actress Hedy Lamarr and musician George Antheil receive a patent for a frequency-hopping system to prevent interception and jamming of radio communications; although not used in WWII, the technology makes cellular phones possible.